AbhinayI/ProjectSauceDemo/README.md

-# ProjectSauceDemo
+# Project SauceDemo

-This is a UI automation testing project of SauceLabsDemo web application.It is created using Page Object Model with Selenium Java with Data Driven Framework.
-TestNG is used as Test Framework, Dependency Java Maven, Log4j API dependency for Logs, Extent Reports dependency for generating reports.

-## Tools and Libraries used
+## Overview
+This is an automated test framework for the Saucedemo web application of Data Driven Framework with Page Object Model, implemented using  Selenium WebDriver, TestNG, Maven, and Java.
+The framework includes automated test cases for various features of the web application and supports cross-browser and cross-platform testing.

+## Features
+- Developed test scripts and test suites using Selenium WebDriver, TestNG, Maven, and Java
+- Executed automated test scripts with log4j API for application logging
+- Perform cross-browser and cross-platform testing
+- Generated tests reports using ExtentReports
+- Created CI pipeline on Jenkins to run test scripts

+## Prerequisites
-- Java
+- Java 8 or higher
+- Maven
-- Selenium
+- Selenium WebDriver
 - TestNG
-- Maven,
 - Log4j API
 - ExtentReports

 ## Reports
+Reports are generated using ExtentReports and can be found in the `/reports` directory.
 ![Screenshot (2)](https://user-images.githubusercontent.com/122073049/211183340-4e0b00a8-9576-49df-9c0c-84f7670f7581.png)
 ![Screenshot (3)](https://user-images.githubusercontent.com/122073049/211183363-e8baa99f-7580-4de5-b4db-431b8fc44cd2.png)